hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part1.md

 After all that info, here's what I landed on based on a lot of research, trial and error, and figuring out what actually suits my needs:

 * **Festool 18V** - These tools just work.
 Setup is fast, everything fits together, and the accessory game is strong.
-I'm a fan.
+I might be a bit biased because I'm a fan, but once you start looking into it, you'll notice other creators often say the same.
 * **Makita 18V** - Great selection, solid quality, and excellent availability here in Sweden.
 * **Einhell 18V** - Perfect for tools that don't need to be premium, like glue guns or staplers.
 Also, they fill gaps other brands don't.